We’re here to help

 In contrast, the many positive comments about workflows – how easily they’re set up, tweaked on the fly and their time-saving benefits – shows that workflows are not weighed down by the same obstacles that make APIs less appealing.

 The dev team are exploring adding Bureau and Collections APIs to paygate v3 next year.
 Tell us what you think, or if you have any questions about APIs or workflows, contact us.

 As well as the possible introduction of Bureau and Collections APIs, the development roadmap for paygate v3 responds to customer feedback around workflows.
-A new browser-based Designer tool, new scheduler trigger, improved engine and diagnostics, and better documentation will all make it easier for you to set up your own workflows (but of course we’ll still be here to do the work for you if you prefer!).
+A new browser-based Designer tool, new scheduler trigger, improved engine and diagnostics, and better documentation will all make it easier for you to set up your own workflows.

 Chris Hester from our Payment Consultancy team discussed how the newest v3 functionality enhances the payment process from multi-factor authentication (MFA) security at login, using APIs for data protection and customising dashboards to put Bacs reports at your fingertips.
 The topic that got the most interest was our new anti-fraud module that gives you the ability to black-list known fraudulent bank accounts.